There are candidates who think that they can get away with lying on resume here and there.

 You might be thinking that DUI doesn’t count under criminal offense, but if you have been convicted for that, then it is very much important that you admit to it.

-Be honest, because if you are not, then the company is going to find it out any ways.
+Be honest, because if you are not, then the company is going to find it out anyway.
 Though, till date the Hiring Managers are overlooking some slight false representation, but if you are going for some big lies, then you will not be excused at all.

 In a quest to stand out in the crowd, don’t get involved in any kind of a wrong representation at all.